• Share this on:

 Agents

 An export agent is a firm or an individual that undertakes most of the exporting activities on behalf of an exporter, usually for a commission.
-Agents can be found in developing countries as well as in Europe; however, it is uncommon for companies to use agents in the European market.
-As an exporter from a developing country, you can work with agents who represent you and act on your behalf on the European market.
+Agents can be found in producing countries as well as in Europe; however, it is uncommon for companies to use agents in the European market.
+Exporters from LMICs can work with agents who represent them and act on their behalf on the European market.

 Tips: